deftio/fifostr/dev/fifostr-todo.md

 	[x] check Python 2.7+ and Python 3+ compatibility with tests [x] .eqHead, .eqTail, .eq --> accept str or regex #too complicate for now.. just use .all() etc [x] test pattern add/del/triggers
-	[ ] operator overloads #all currently not fully tested [ ] operators behave same as their base-class deque counter parts (e.g. see how list[] works realtive to str casting) [x] __iadd__ (+=)
+	[o] operator overloads #all currently not fully tested [ ] operators behave same as their base-class deque counter parts (e.g. see how list[] works realtive to str casting) [x] __iadd__ (+=)
 	[x] __eq__ (==)